Dr0med4r/autosemicolon/README.md

 # Autosemicolon

-This plugin aims to add semicolons after binding expressions.
+This neovim plugin aims to add semicolons after binding expressions.
 For now only in the nix language